By Troop #112, Waxhaw, North Carolina

 _____15. Earn a Character badge that might be needed for a good friendship, such as Kindness or Patience.
 How does this character trait improve a friendship?

 _____16. Cheer up a friend by writing a letter telling her what she means to you.

 _____17. Draw a picture of what friendship means to you.

 _____18. Anonymously do something for your friend.

-_____19. Host a Bingo game with your troop using the following words represented by pictures.
-(You can find the Bingo set described below at a Dollar General store for $1, but feel free to mix this up or come up with your own!
-Also, this particular game is set so each person has all of the pictures below on their card):
+_____29. Host a Bingo game with your troop using the following words represented by pictures.
+You can modify an existing Bingo set or make your own.
+This particular example is set so each person has all of the pictures below on their card:

 - Dependable (planets and stars are dependable)

 - Compliments (butterfly – tickles like a compliment)

 - FREE SPACE (ice cream cone – free treat)

 - Disagree lovingly (hearts – learn how to disagree without hurting feelings)